Medicaid Moving Forward 2014

 Monthly Medicaid and CHIP Reports

 This page includes the monthly reports on State Medicaid and Children’s Health Insurance Program (CHIP) Performance Indicator data.
-State Medicaid and CHIP programs submit weekly and monthly data to CMS on a range of indicators related to application, eligibility, and enrollment processes.
+State Medicaid and CHIP programs submit monthly data to CMS on a range of indicators related to application, eligibility, and enrollment processes.

 Monthly Application and Eligibility Reports